vs AnswerThis

 • You want evidence-anchored, permanently citable research gaps rather than gaps generated on-demand inside an app.

-• You want to pay per manuscript ($10 single / $15 a month unlimited) rather than a recurring research-assistant subscription.
+• You want to pay as you go in credits (AI Review 30 credits) rather than a recurring research-assistant subscription.

 Used together

 These tools don't really compete — they sit at different stages of one project.
-A natural workflow: (1) use AnswerThis early to read the field and draft your cited literature review or run a systematic-review screen; (2) develop your manuscript; (3) run our free Pre-Check and Journal Recommender to gauge readiness and shortlist venues from your title + abstract; (4) run AI Review on the full PDF for an editorial decision before you submit to a closed journal — or publish here with the report attached; (5) use the Research Gaps library when you scope the next paper.
+A natural workflow: (1) use AnswerThis early to read the field and draft your cited literature review or run a systematic-review screen; (2) develop your manuscript; (3) run our Pre-Check and Journal Finder (15 credits each; a free account starts with 25 welcome credits) to gauge readiness and shortlist venues from your title + abstract; (4) run AI Review on the full PDF for an editorial decision before you submit to a closed journal; (5) use the Research Gaps library when you scope the next paper.

 AnswerThis lives upstream, in the reading and writing.
-We live downstream, in the review and publish.
+We live downstream, in the review.
 The overlap is small.

 Frequently asked questions

-Explore 17,000+ research gaps free — no signupRead the engineering blog
+Explore 120,000+ research gaps — 25 free credits to startRead the engineering blog

 Command palette